lukesdm/dpolcat/README.md

 Supplementary folder for the demo notebook's flood mapping example, containing a QGIS project and associated data for accuracy assessment.

+#### 📄 `poster.pdf`

+A simple poster about the project presented internally.

 ## Credits

 Imagery: Contains modified Copernicus Sentinel data, processed by ESA and others.

 Flood reference: [Copernicus Emergency Mapping EMSR517](https://emergency.copernicus.eu/mapping/ems-product-component/EMSR517_AOI06_DEL_MONIT01_r1_RTP03/1)

+## Authors

+Created by Luke McQuade at [Z_GIS](https://www.plus.ac.at/geoinformatik/?lang=en), as part of the the Applied Geoinformatics MSc programme.

+## Acknowledgements

+We would like to greatly thank the members of the [EO Analytics Group](https://www.plus.ac.at/geoinformatik/research/research-areas/eo-analytics/?lang=en) and Dr. Zhara Dabiri of the [Risk, Hazard and Climate Lab](https://www.plus.ac.at/geoinformatik/research/research-areas/risk-hazard-climate/?lang=en) for their ideas and support, and Assoc.
+Prof. Hermann Klug and Dr. Bernhard Zagel for their instruction and continuous feedback.